walkerperedo/herutest/readme.md

 ## How to run this app

-I will dockerize this app later so it can run in any other computer.

-To run this app you need to install python3 pip3 and pipenv.
+This app is already dockerized so the you only need docker and docker-compose installed in you computer.

-To run this app you need to install python3 pip3 and pipenv.
+To run this app write this command.

-Once you have that installed you have to run pipenv shell to create the virtual enviroment for the project.

-After that you have to install all the dependecies of the project with pipenv install.

-And finally to expose the port you run "uvicorn main:app" this will automatically will expose the port 8000.
+docker-compose build && docker-compose up

+This will expose the app in the port 8000